Obscurely/RustTemplate/docs/template/REQ.md

 All of the following have to be met in order for this template to work to its full potential and not encounter any issues.
 If you for example don't want to upload to the AUR just edit `.github/workflows/release.yml` accordingly.

+## Public GitHub repository

+For all of the actions, branch rules etc. to be available (if you are a free GitHub user) the repository has to be public.

 ## GitHub actions permissions